Latest Competition News

-- The Junior State Debating Championships are held over three days at the end of November
+- The Junior State Debating Championships are held over 3 days at the end of term 4.

-- The ten teams are placed in two pools, each containing five teams.
-All teams have four debates and one workshop over the first two days of the championships.
+- The 10 teams are placed in 2 pools, each containing 5 teams.
+All teams have 5 debates and one workshop over the first 2 days of the championships.

-- The winners of the two pools meet in the Final, which is held prior to lunch on the third day to enable teams to travel back to their home regions.
+- The winners of the 2 pools meet in the final, which is held prior to lunch on the third day to enable teams to travel back to their home regions.

-- Members of the Flying Squad adjudicate the debates and give workshops in advanced debating techniques, including refutation, definition and case development.
+- The state's most experienced debating coaches adjudicate the debates and give workshops in advanced debating techniques.

 - The Neil Gunther Shield is awarded to the State Champion Team.